 LinkedIn profiles and resumes go hand-in-hand these days.
-Even if recruiters don’t find you directly on LinkedIn, you can bet your buttons they’re going to look you up after reviewing your resume.
-If you’re profile’s no good, well, no interview for you!
+Even if recruiters don’t find you directly on LinkedIn, you can bet your buttons they will look you up after reviewing your resume.
+If your profile’s no good, well, no interview for you!

 Here’s a LinkedIn “anatomy lesson” to boost your profile’s “health” and increase your chances of success:

 For help implementing any of these tips, search Google for “how to (do whatever) on LinkedIn.”
 The site offers a great knowledge base, and you’ll receive clearly defined instructions immediately.

 Profile photo: Upload a friendly (smiling!) profile photo.
 The cropping should be similar to a passport photo.
 Your attire should reflect what you would wear to work on a day-to-day basis.
 In other words, use an image that says you’re professional and approachable.

 Cover photo: This is the rectangular photo behind your profile picture.
 Many people don’t bother updating this, resulting in a half-baked-looking profile.
 Don’t be doughy!
 Upload a descriptive image that connects your name with your industry, inspiration, or key skills.

 Headline: LinkedIn gives you 220 characters here to deliver a compelling value proposition.
 They automatically population this space with your company and job title, but you can do better.
 Think about the critical skills for the job you want to land, and discuss how you bring them to the table.
 You might even tastefully incorporate some emojis to reinforce the ideas you want to convey.

 Here’s an example: Accomplished Project Manager with Proven Record of Exponentially Growing Teams, Operations, And Revenue ★ Electric / Solar & Design / Build Expertise ★ Organized & Strategic Customer Advocate